bestie/terrestrial/MissingFeatures.md

 ## Validation

 This is the concern of your domain model and/or application boundaries.
-SequelMapper allows you to persist any object you wish assuming schema compatibility.
+Terrestrial allows you to persist any object you wish assuming schema compatibility.

 ## Database column name aliasing